 There are carts on the For Sale: Camera Assistant AKS page for between $400-800.
 Magliner juniors are on the small side but will likely fit into your car.
 If you can wrangle a senior it’s worth it.
 Yaeger is also a great brand, a bit more expensive but you can get the older models (non Yaeger Pro) for $1-2K.

 On to follow focus options.
-The $900 Tilta Nucleus M has a bad rap because of their flaky customer service, and there are some bad apple Nuclei.
+The $900 Tilta Nucleus M has a bad rap because it’s quirky, with unintuitive shortcuts and best practices.
 In my opinion it’s still a decent starter kit for the price.
 It might be worth looking into a slightly more expensive older Preston, the Motor Driver (MDR) 1 & 2 and Hand Unit (HU) 1 & 2 are reliable and you can get a 2-motor kit for under $2500.
 I’ve seen a few for $1200 recently.
 Whichever unit you spring for, make sure you learn it inside and out.
 It should feel like an extension of yourself.
 Spend a day testing it out at a rental house.
 Learn the distance you have to hold your Nucleus hand unit from the motor to calibrate properly.
 Find the button on the Preston MDR that disables wireless connection; don’t forget about the settings you don’t plan to use.

 Before buying anything new it’s worth posting in the AKS group, in case someone has a perfectly good item collecting dust in their garage.
 A rescue magliner will love you way more and always be protective and loyal.